Doing 100 jumping jacks a day is considered a beneficial method for improving fitness and potentially shedding weight.1

 As stated earlier, jumping jacks can aid someone in their weight loss journey and are a great gateway to starting a regular exercise routine.

-However, to ensure that they do help someone lose weight, they should be combined with a HIIT training or strength training otherwise alone, they cannot be relied on as a method on how to lose weight fast in 2 weeks.
+However, to ensure that they do help someone lose weight, they should be combined with a HIIT training or strength training otherwise alone, they cannot be relied on as a method on ways to lose weight fast in 2 weeks.
 It is also important to ensure a reduced calorie intake is maintained to encourage fat burning.

 Improves Heart Health